cdl-geneseo/cdl-geneseo.github.io/_posts/2021-02-17-geneseo-rejects-online-proctoring-one-reason-coded-bias.md

 But no institution of higher learning that promotes itself as student-centered, equity-minded, community-driven, pledged to antiracism, committed to justice for the marginalized and underrepresented, and organized to produce independent-thinking, autonomous graduates should require a legal challenge in order to reject a flawed and biased surveillance technology as its guarantor of honesty and fairness.

 Not that honesty and fairness don't matter — these, too are important educational values.
-But there are ways to honor them that not only avoid trading in other values but are also, arguably, more conducive to solid learning.
+And not that cheating isn't a geniune problem.
+But there are ways to foster honesty and obtain fairness that not only avoid sacrificing other values but are also, arguably, more conducive to learning.

 These other approaches seek to give students less reason for cheating to begin with.
 I'll write about them in a future post.
 They're preferable by far to the surveillance approach that Geneseo has wisely refused.